 Lawn Mower Winterization Services

-Lawn mower winterization is a task many homeowners forget to do.
+Lawn mower winterization is a task many homeowners forget to do, and it can often lead to needing lawnmower maintenance and repairs.
 When lawn mowing season is over, many people park the lawn mower in the back of the garage or shed and promptly forget about it.
 Unfortunately, neglecting to empty the gas tank and perform other end-of-season care will not only shorten your mower’s lifespan, but can lead to expensive repairs.
 Gas left in a mower all winter can clog the carburetor.
 If your mower has a battery-powered starter, you should charge the battery several times throughout the winter.
 Otherwise, it will fail much sooner because it will not hold a full charge.
 While a car can fully charge its battery when running, mower engines cannot.
-If you don’t winterize your lawn mower, give Heritage a call and we’ll do it for you.
+If you don’t winterize your lawn mower, contact Heritage today and we’ll do it for you.

 Comprehensive Lawn Mower Winterization Will Keep Your Mower Running Smoothly